Capitol Theater (Manila)

 The Capitol Theater was an Art deco theater in Manila, Philippines.
-It was built during the 1930s along Escolta Street, part of the city's primary commercial district, together with the Lyric Theater.
+It was built during the 1930s at #250 Escolta Street, Binondo part of the city's primary commercial district, together with the Lyric Theater near corner nueva street present day E.T.
+Yuchengco Street.
 It was designed with a double-balcony by National Artist Juan Nakpil and that was considered a rare feat during that era.